psychemedia/finn-resources/src/salmon-of-knowledge.md

 Fair and bright the plain below.

 A bright shaft has smit the streams,
-With gold gleams the water-flag ;
+With gold gleams the water-flag;
 Leaps the fish, and on the hills
 Ardour thrills the flying stag.